Make a Better Golf Backswing by Using the Right Arm Correctly

 Truth: The real culprit's almost always a faulty movement pattern.

-Use the Right Arm Correctly for More Turn
+Use the Right Arm Correctly for a Full Turn in Your Backswing

-In this article and video, I'm going to cover one faulty movement that almost always prevents a full turn:
+In this article and video, I'm going to cover one faulty movement that almost always prevents a full turn in the backswing:

 Ready to find out how the right arm is supposed to work and what you must feel in order to make a full turn?